EwelinaKopacz/Currency-Wallet-Project-React/README.md

 })
 ```

-Column names, inputs and currency data are stored in json files, so it is easy to manage it.
+Column names, inputs and a currency data are stored in json files, so it is easy to manage it.

-While undertaking this project, to key was to create each element in that way to possible use it in another application, so I tried to do it.
+While undertaking this project, a key was to create each elements in that way that it will be  possible to use them in another application, so I tried to do it so.

 ## How to see it